 Welcome to this month's Aether Salon!
-Today, Selena Anansi of Winterfell will extend the Valentine's season, and regale us with the gentle art of flirting.
+Today, Miss Nika Thought-werk discusses the history, purpose and mystery of the mail, and the people that have made it possible.
 Before we proceed, some housekeeping reminders:

 1) To ensure you can hear the speaker, stand or sit on the patterned carpet.

 2) If you do not have a wearable chair and wish one, please contact Baron Wulfenbach.

 3) Please remove all lag-feeding whats-its you might be wearing.